azdavis/azdavis.net/src/simple-js-game/index.md

-In this tutorial, we'll build a simple game using JavaScript.
+In this tutorial, we'll build a simple game using JS.

 ## Prerequisites